Release Date:2024/09/03

 The CAE software “DEFORM” is your best partner in plastic forming

-Here are case studies of Crimping, such as bolt crimping and riveting, using several deformable tools.
+Here are case studies of crimping processes, such as bolt crimping and riveting, using multiple deformable tools.

 Thank you for reading.